imor/polyglot/README.md

 #### hash(fen)
 hash takes a fen string and returns its polyglot hash.

+## Linting
+To lint the js files with jshint run the command:

+    $ grunt lint

+## Running Tests
+To run the tests with mocha run the command:

+    $ grunt test

 ## Contributing
 Fork, pick an issue to fix from [issues](https://github.com/imor/polyglot/issues) or add a missing feature and send a pull request.